Please utilize the following links to browse Southwestern Community College's Financial Aid Guide below.

 Financial aid is money available from federal, state, institutional, and private sources used to help students meet college expenses.
 Financial aid can help pay for direct educational costs such as tuition, fees, and books as well as for personal living expenses such as housing, food, and transportation.
-Financial aid exists to assist families in paying for the costs of attending college.
-Most financial aid is based on financial need.
+Financial aid exists to assist students and families in paying for the costs of attending college.
+Most financial aid is based on financial needs.
 Financial aid is credited directly to students' accounts to pay for allowable and authorized charges before any excess funds are credited to the student for personal living expenses.

 The following types of financial aid are available to eligible Southwestern students:

 - Federal Pell Grant

 - Kibbie Grant